bazitur/brackets-python-tools/README.md

   - Use the keyboard shortcut `ctrl-alt-j`.

 ### Note
   - Enter Correct Python path., otherwise autocompletion won't work.

   - The Extension is tested only in linux environment.
 The package has not been tested under windows environment or mac.
 It might be buggy.

+### Links
+  - Jedi library api reference [Jedi](http://jedi.readthedocs.io/en/latest/index.html).
+  - Regular expressions testing and debugging using [regex101](https://regex101.com).